kota7/pypacktest/docs/index.md

 I count ten: 1 2 3 4 5 6 7 8 9 10
 ```

 Of course, we can let the file do more useful things than printing numbers.
 An important application is to associate functions directly to the package.
-Currently, our `say_hello` function is located at `testpack.greeting.say_hello`.
+Currently, our `say_hello` function is accessed by `testpack.greeting.say_hello`.
 It could be better in some cases if the function is directly under the package name.
 We can do this using `__init__.py`.

 Edit `__init__.py` as follows: